pachyderm/pachyderm/doc/fundamentals/incrementality.md

 Pachyderm performs computations in an incremental fashion, that is, rather than computing a result all at once, it computes it in small pieces and then stitches those pieces together.
-This allows Pachyderm to compute things much more efficiently by reusing things that it's already computed rather than computing them again.
-There are two forms of incrementality that Pachyderm supports, this doc will cover them both and explain how to leverage them to speed up your workload.
+This allows Pachyderm to compute things much more efficiently than systems that compute everything from scratch by reusing the output of past computations rather than recomputing them.
+There are two forms of incrementality that Pachyderm supports, [Inter-Datum](LINK) and [Intra-Datum](LINK) incrementality this doc will cover them both and explain how to leverage them to speed up your workload.

 # Inter-datum Incrementality